vippsas/vipps-login-api/vipps-login-automatic-recognition.md

 #### Request
 **login_hint=unsolicited:nodialog**
-In order to perform automatic authentication, the authentication must be initiated with `login_hint=unsolicited:nodialog.
-This will start a login session without any dialog.
+In order to perform automatic authentication, the authentication must be initiated with the query param`login_hint=unsolicited:nodialog.
+This will initate a login session without any dialoges.

 Note: The only way to load Vipps Login successfully in an iframe is by using `login_hint=unsolicited:nodialog`!